Commissioning a portrait

 When?

 If the sittings are to be held during the day, I like each sitting to be at the same time of day to avoid fluctuations of daylight.
-I am flexible about the spacing-out of the sittings; some people prefer to sit once a week but I am also happy to paint the portrait in two sessions over a couple of days.
+I am flexible about the spacing-out of the sittings; some people prefer to sit once a week but I am also happy to paint the portrait in two sessions over a few days.

 How I paint?